Artemis II Mission Marks Historic First Crewed Flight

 Artemis II Mission Builds the Future of Space Exploration

-The Artemis II mission shows that NASA is ready for the next stage of space travel.
-From launch to landing, every system worked as planned.
-The Orion spacecraft, powered by the Space Launch System, proved it can carry humans safely through deep space.
+The mission showed that NASA’s Artemis systems are getting closer to supporting regular human missions beyond Earth orbit.
+From launch to recovery, the mission tested how multiple systems, teams, and support operations performed together under real flight conditions.
+Orion, powered by the Space Launch System, proved it can carry humans safely through deep space.
 Support from teams across the United States, including the Georgia aerospace industry, made this mission possible.

 Want to stay connected to the companies powering missions like the Artemis II mission?
 Peach State Tech spotlights the founders, startups, and innovators driving the Georgia aerospace industry and beyond.
 Get your company featured and connect with the people shaping Georgia’s tech future.